MorpheusAIs/Docs/Guides/MOR Uniswap Testing Guide.md

 <img src="/Graphics/Docs%20Graphics/English/Uniswap%20Guide/remove%20liquidity.png" width=80% height=80%>

 Review the details of your liquidity position.
 Then enter the percentage amount you would like to decrease your position or select **"Max"** if you want to remove liquidity.
-Finally click **"Remove"** in two windows to confirm liquidity withdrawal.
+Finally click **"Remove"** two times to confirm liquidity withdrawal.

 <img src="/Graphics/Docs%20Graphics/English/Uniswap%20Guide/percentage.png" width=50% height=50%>

-Confirm the transaction in the wallet to finalize remove/decrease of liquidity.
+Confirm the transaction in the wallet to finalize remove or decrease of liquidity.

 <img src="/Graphics/Docs%20Graphics/English/Uniswap%20Guide/approve3.png" width=80% height=80%>